 From my previous two posts on Leaky Gut (The Basics and The 9 Causes), you should have a good idea about how and why intestinal permeability might be impacting your overall health.
-Whether you are currently healing from leaky gut or looking to avoid it and the diseases associated with it, the following tips on prevention will be valuable for you.
+Whether you are currently healing from a leaky gut or looking to avoid it and the diseases associated with it, the following tips on prevention will be valuable for you.

 Learn strategies to deal with stress and take steps to minimize sources of it.

 Most of us have had at least one experience where we can directly draw a cause and effect between digestive issues and stress in our lives.
 Your digestive tract and nervous system are intimately related.
-Minimizing stress will help the lining of your digestive tract stay healthy and leak free.
+Minimizing stress will help the lining of your digestive tract stay healthy and leak-free.
 Remove sources of stress when you can but also take steps to help your body process it.
 It is good to have multiple stress-release activities on board.
-Regular exercise is great but I rarely find this to be enough for most of my patients.
+Regular exercise is great, but I rarely find this to be enough for most of my patients.
 I am a big fan of therapeutic journaling and EFT Tapping to help the body release stress.

 Reframing is essential to having less to journal about, tap about, and exercise off!
 By practicing breathing into your belly and making your out-breath longer than you in-breath (for example: breathe in for a count of 4, pause, and breathe out for a count of 6) will help shift you from a sympathetic (fight, fright, flight) state to a parasympathetic (reset, digest, repair) state.

 Chew well, eat in a calm environment, and use apple cider vinegar before meals.